-Eliseo Rael currently performs as principal percussionist of the chamber ensemble IonSound Project, and is joining the percussion faculty at Duquesne University fall 2012.
-He earned his Master of Music from New England Conservatory of Music and his Bachelor of Music from the University of North Texas, having studied with Will Hudgins, Kalman Cherry, Leigh Howard Stevens, She-e Wu, and Dr. Robert Schietroma.
-He most recently earned his Artist Diploma from Duquesne University where he studied with Andrew Reamer and Chris Allen.
+Eliseo Rael is the assistant coordinator of the Duquesne University Percussion Area, where he teaches applied percussion lessons to percussion majors.
+He also directed the Percussion Ensembles at Duquesne University for several years.
+He earned his Master of Music from New England Conservatory and his Bachelor of Music from the University of North Texas, having studied with Will Hudgins (Boston Symphony), Kalman Cherry (Dallas Symphony), Leigh Howard Stevens (marimba artist), She-e Wu (marimba artist), and Dr. Robert Schietroma.
+He also earned his Artist Diploma from Duquesne University, where he studied with Andrew Reamer (Principal Percussion Pittsburgh Symphony) and Chris Allen (Pittsburgh Symphony).

-Eliseo performs frequently with the Pittsburgh Symphony, and Wheeling Symphony.
+Eliseo was the principal percussionist for the contemporary ensemble IonSound Project.
+He has performed frequently with the Pittsburgh Symphony, West Virginia Symphony, and the Wheeling Symphony where he has performed as a soloist in their WSO on the Go series.
 He has previously served as Principal Percussionist of The Pittsburgh Live Chamber Orchestra, Principal Timpanist with the Texas Wind Symphony, and the Arlington Opera.
-He has been a section percussionist with the Boston Philharmonic, Las Colinas Symphony, Irving Symphony, and the El Paso Wind Symphony.
+He is also a member of the Pana Percussion Quartet and a faculty member of The Pana Percussion Summer Institute.